Fétizon oxidation: Mechanism

 A proposed mechanism for the oxidation of an alcohol by Fétizon's reagent involves single electron oxidation of both the alcoholic oxygen and the hydrogen alpha to the alcohol by two atoms of silver(I) within the celite surface.
 The carbonate ion then proceeds to deprotonate the resulting carbonyl generating bicarbonate which is further protonated by the additionally generated hydrogen cation to cause elimination of water and generation of carbon dioxide.

 The rate limiting step of this reaction is proposed to be the initial association of the alcohol to the silver ions.
 As a result, the presence of even weakly associating ligands to the silver can inhibit the reaction greatly.
 As a result, even slightly polar solvents of any variety, such as ethyl acetate or methyl ethyl ketone, are avoided when using this reagent as they competitively associate with the reagent.
 Additional polar functionalities of the reactant should also be avoided whenever possible as even the presence of an alkene can sometimes reduce the reactivity of a substrate 50 fold.
 Commonly employed solvents such as benzene and xylene are extremely non-polar and further acceleration of the reaction can be achieved through the use of the more non-polar heptane.
 The solvent is also typically refluxed to drive the reaction with heat and remove the water generated by the reaction through azeotropic distillation.

-Steric hindrance of the hydrogen alpha to the alcohol is a major determination of the rate of oxidation as it effects the rate of association.
+Steric hindrance of the hydrogen alpha to the alcohol is a major determination of the rate of oxidation as it affects the rate of association.
 Tertiary alcohols lacking an alpha hydrogen are selected against and generally do not oxidize in the presence of Fétizon's reagent.

 Increasing the amount of celite used in the reagent accelerates the rate of the reaction by increasing the surface area available to react.
 However, increasing the amount of celite past 900 grams per mole of silver(I) carbonate begins to slow the reaction due to dilution effects.